Serve Your City/Ward 6 Mutual Aid Programs

 Could your child use some help with schoolwork?
 Sign up for tutoring support.

-Building on the after-school and youth engagement work Serve Your City has been doing for more than a decade, we are placing students into high-quality virtual and socially distant enrichment programs, including guitar lessons, creative writing, music production, yoga and meditation, photography, piano, computer coding, horseback riding and trapeze classes!
+Building on the after-school and youth engagement work Serve Your City has been doing for more than a decade, we place students into high-quality virtual and socially distant enrichment programs, including guitar lessons, creative writing, music production, yoga and meditation, photography, piano, computer coding, horseback riding and trapeze classes!
 The programs are free to our kids.
-Capitol Hill Arts Workshop, Indivisible Arts Collective, Black Girls Code, Circle Yoga, Trapeze School, Sprout Therapeutic Riding and Education Center, and a growing number of organizations are providing these experiences for free or at greatly reduced cost, covered by SYC/Ward 6 Mutual Aid.
+We have more than 100 students participating in classes through Capitol Hill Arts Workshop, Indivisible Arts Collective, Black Girls Code, Circle Yoga, Trapeze School, Sprout Therapeutic Riding and Education Center, and other programs.

 If you want to learn more about these and future extracurricular opportunities, please contact email@example.com.